 A: It is impossible to know at this stage what effect the suspension of so many accountability provisions will have on student performance.

-When EdSource interviewed State Board of Education president Linda Darling-Hammond for its podcast last month, she emphasized that progress will continue, even if the process of reforming education through the Local Control Funding Formula is interrupted for a while.
+When EdSource interviewed State Board of Education president Linda Darling-Hammond for its podcast in March, she emphasized that progress will continue, even if the process of reforming education through the Local Control Funding Formula is interrupted for a while.
 “The improvement of education that got planted with the Local Control Funding Formula, the new standards and new accountability strategies are pretty deeply planted in California.
 We will probably find ourselves rethinking some things as a result of the disruptions, but not in any way abandoning the progress that has been made.”